enaj1125/Continuing_project/README.md

-### How to add/delete a element in heap and recording its position after reconstructing the heap tree?
+### How to add/delete an element in heap and recording the updated positions?

 ####To add a element in a heap: